 As residents of our community, we all have a role to play in sustainable waste management – and that includes recycling correctly.
 Typically, the cost to deal with trash and recycling is one of any community’s top expenditures for the year, but poor recycling practices cost towns and their taxpayers even more.
 When trash ends up in your recycling bin, additional time and money are spent cleaning it out.
 This can amount to thousands of dollars every month.

-Beginning this summer, ecomaine will be working with South Portland and Westbrook (with possible expansion to other communities, too) to conduct inspections of recycling carts placed curbside throughout these communities.
-During these inspections, staffers will tag carts with GREEN tags for a job well done, YELLOW tags for those that need 1-2 changes, and RED tags for contaminated bins.
+ecomaine will be working with communities in southern Maine to conduct inspections of recycling carts placed curbside.
+During these inspections, staffers will tag carts with GREEN tags for a job well done, YELLOW tags for those that need a few changes, and RED tags for contaminated bins.

 The tags and information will include an explanation for the reason the item(s) do not belong in the recycling stream.
-Pine Tree Waste will not collect carts with too many unacceptable items (RED tags), and the contamination must be removed from your recycling and put into your trash before it will be collected.
+The municipalities’ haulers will not collect carts with too many unacceptable items (RED tags), and the contamination must be removed from your recycling and put into your trash before it will be collected.
 Please contact ecomaine or your local public works staff for more information.

 This is a project designed to prevent recycling contamination, avoid additional fees, and educate our residents about the importance of recycling correctly.
 Should your cart be tagged, please feel free to contact us for guidance on how to dispose of your items.